Scenic4RL: Programmatic Modeling and Generation of Reinforcement Learning Environments: Interface details and Reproducibility

 \section{Interface details and Reproducibility}

-Our Platform follows the widely used OpenAI Gym API~\cite{brockman2016openai}.
-For sample usage, we refer readers to our github repository: \href{https://github.com/scenic4RL/scenic4rl/tree/v1}{https://github.com/scenic4RL/scenic4rl/tree/v1}.
-The github repository contains detailed description of all our API with examples.
-It also contains necessary scripts to reproduce the results shown in paper.
+Our interface follows the widely used OpenAI Gym API~\cite{brockman2016openai}.
+For sample usage, we refer readers to our code that is submitted along with this supplement.
+The code contains necessary scripts, and the attached README pdf file contains detailed description of all our API with examples and a link to a google drive which contains all our trained checkpoints and training logs.